cs10/su25/_projects/project2.md

 ## To begin, load [this starter project](https://snap.berkeley.edu/snap/snap.html#present:Username=imenguechtouli&ProjectName=BJC%20CS10%20Project%202%3a%20Spelling%20Bee&editMode&Run)

-> Any important updates or clarifications will be made here.
+Any important updates or clarifications will be made here.
+> Project 2 Party is TBD

 ## Content